run-ai/genv/_sources/usage/advanced-usage.rst.txt

 .. note::

-   Make sure that you also pass :code:`-E` to preserve all genv environment variables
+   Make sure that you also pass :code:`-E` to preserve all Genv environment variables

 Running Containers
 ------------------
 When running containers using a :code:`docker run` command from an active environment, the :code:`docker` :ref:`shim <Shims>` is executed.

-It is responsible for making the container accessible to devices attached to the environment, as well as propagating some of genv environment variables.
+It is responsible for making the container accessible to devices attached to the environment, as well as propagating some of Genv environment variables.

 Thanks to these environment variables, processes running in such containers are marked as part of the active environment.
 This is necessary when running :code:`nvidia-smi` in an active environment, as the :code:`nvidia-smi` :ref:`shim <Shims>` queries the environment variables of GPU consuming processes in order to identify the ones running in the same environment.